aysannazarmohamady/ML_Projects/Pycaret.md

 !pip install pycaret
 ```

-We read the dataset using the Pandas library:
+Read the dataset using the Pandas library:
 ```python
 # importing pandas to read the CSV file
 import pandas as pd